Community Music Program

 Our goal is to serve as a primary resource for high quality instruction and performance opportunities for students of all ages and stages of musical development.
 Music lessons offered through CMP are ideal for those individuals seeking individualized attention, musical challenges and enrichment beyond the usual large ensemble experience.
 Motivation and interest are the only entrance requirements.

 Tuition is based upon the educational qualification of the instructor, length of lesson, and term of instruction.
 All fees are charged on a semester basis and payable before the start of lessons.
-Pro-rated tuition is available to those registering late.
 A $25.00 non-refundable fee is included for administrative and facilitycosts.

-Students seeking instruction should contact Jonathan Kuuskoski, who will handle applications, fees (see below), and pupil placement.
+Students seeking instruction should contact Robin Anderson, who will handle applications, fees (see below), and pupil placement.
 The placement of students with an instructor is subject to instructor availability.
 In the event a teacher is not available, a waiting list will be maintained.

-CMP lessons will begin the week of August 26, 2013 for the Fall Term, the week of January 27, 2014 for the Winter Term and June 2, 2014 for the summer.
+CMP lessons will begin the week of August 31, 2015 for the Fall Term, the week of January 25, 2016 for the Spring Term and June 6, 2016 for the summer.
 Registration after classes begin is available at a reduced rate.

 CMP private lessons are taught on a weekly basis in School of Music buildings.
 Instruction will be provided by upper division and graduate music majors who study at the University of Missouri.
 Instructors are recommended by the applied faculty and are appointed to teach in the Community Music Program.